 Mediation works best when it serves a defined strategic purpose, such as:

-- Clarifying risk
+- Clarifying risk,

-- Narrowing issues
+- Narrowing issues,

-- Testing assumptions
+- Testing assumptions, or

-- Facilitating informed resolution
+- Facilitating informed resolution.

 Early Mediation: Clarifying Risk and Direction